Textualize/textual/FAQ.md

 <a name="why-doesn't-textual-look-good-on-macos"></a>
 ## Why doesn't Textual look good on macOS?

-The default macOS `Terminal.app` is getting rather old now, and has problems such as being limited to just 256 colors.
+The default macOS `Terminal.app` is getting rather old now; it has problems such as being limited to just 256 colors, being slow to draw and not all box-drawing characters are fully-supported.
 We recommend installing a newer terminal such as [iTerm2](https://iterm2.com/), [Kitty](https://sw.kovidgoyal.net/kitty/) or [WezTerm](https://wezfurlong.org/wezterm/).